Editorial photograph of a procurement boardroom reviewing an SAP RISE order form

 Advanced user1.0Full transactional access

-Core user0.2Daily transactional but limited
+Core user0.2Daily but limited transactional use

 Developer user1.0Counted as advanced